Calif. vastly expands digital privacy. Will people use it?

 State residents who do make that effort, but find that companies reject their requests or offer only halting and incomplete responses, have no immediate legal recourse.
 The CCPA defers enforcement action to the state attorney general, who won't be empowered to act until six months after the law takes effect.

-When the state does take action, though, it can fine businesses up to $7,500 for each violation of the law — charges that could quickly add up depending on how many people are affected.

-The law does offer stronger protection for children, for instance by forbidding the sale of data from kids under 16 without consent.
+The law does offer stronger protection for children, and forbids the sale of data from kids under 16 without consent.
 “The last thing you want is for any company to think that we’re going to soft on letting you misuse kids’ personal information,” Becerra, the attorney general, said at a press conference in December.

-Many of the CCPA's quirks trace back to the roundabout way it became law in the first place.
-A few years ago, San Francisco real estate developer Alastair Mactaggart asked a friend who worked at a tech company if he should be concerned about news reports on how much companies knew about him.
-He expected an innocuous answer.

-“If you knew how much we knew about you, you’d be terrified,” he says the friend told him .

 The coming year will provide the first evidence of how much protection the CCPA actually offers — and how thoroughly Californians will embrace it.